benhoyt/merovius.github.io/jekyll/_posts/2019-06-12-birdseye-go.markdown

   implement Go - notably, it doesn't include a garbage collector, concurrency or reflection.

-There are more, but this should already give you an overview over the variety of implementations.
-Each of these have their own idiosyncrasies and made potentially different choices for how to implement the language.
-Examples (some of them a bit exotic, to illustrate) where they might differ are
+There are more, but this gives you an overview over the variety of implementations.
+Each of these made potentially different choices for how to implement the language and have their own idiosyncrasies.
+Examples (some of them a bit exotic, to illustrate) where they might differ are:

 * Size of `int`/`uint` - the language allows them to be either 32 or 64 bit wide.
 * How fundamental functionalities of the runtime, like allocation, garbage